NodleCode/nodlesdk-quickstart-android/README.md

 # nodlesdk-quickstart-android
-This repository will provide example integration for the latest NodleSDK on Android
+This repository will provide quickstart integration for the latest NodleSDK on Android.
+Please follow our documentation and troubleshooting page here: https://docs.nodle.com/docs/nodle-sdk/introduction

+## Contact
+Please contact support@nodle.com if you have any questions or recommendations.